“An Introduction to Health Research: From Idea to Publication” – Designing and Implementing a Virtual Hands-On Research Course for Healthcare Students

 Abstract

-Early exposure to medical research is essential for healthcare professionals, shaping their careers and enhancing patient care.
+Introduction: Early exposure to medical research is essential for healthcare professionals, to shape their careers and enhancing patient care.
 However, students face significant obstacles, such as lack of prior knowledge and mentorship.
-Malta's healthcare students lack hands-on research teaching.
+Malta’s healthcare students lack hands-on research teaching.

-To address this gap in knowledge, a tailored elective virtual research course was designed a using the ADDIE framework.
-Titled "An Introduction to Health Research: From Idea to Publication," the course comprised eight weekly lectures covering theoretical and practical aspects of research.
-Teaching consisted of didactic teaching and problem based learning tasks.
-Conducted via the University of Malta’s DegreePlus program, it allowed hands-on group work and active participation through online platforms like ZOOM®.
+Methods: To address this gap in knowledge, a tailored elective virtual research course was designed using the analysis, design, development, implementation and evaluation (ADDIE) framework.
+Titled “An Introduction to Health Research: From Idea to Publication,” the course comprised eight weekly lectures covering theoretical and practical aspects of research.
+Teaching consisted of didactic teaching and problem-based learning tasks.
+Conducted via the University of Malta’s DegreePlus program, it allowed hands-on group work and active participation through online conferencing platforms.
+All students enrolled in the course completed pre- and post-course surveys, to assess whether the course affected students’ perception towards research.

 Article Details